-Its a good rule of thumb for black men to let their facial hair grow out for 4 to 6 weeks before cultivating their personal beard style.
+It’s a good rule of thumb for black men to let their facial hair grow out for 4 to 6 weeks before cultivating their personal beard style.
 This will allow you to see how your facial hair grows and notice any areas that are patchy or extra thick, which could affect the beard style you choose.
-Regardless of style, you want to get your beard off to a great start by keeping it properly washed, conditioned and groomed.
+Regardless of style, you want to get your beard, and the skin underneath, off to a great start by keeping it properly washed, conditioned, and groomed.

-Because black men need extra moisture to keep their beards from becoming dry and brittle, it is important they use beard grooming products that hydrate their facial hair and skin.
-Unfortunately most store bought soaps and shampoos actually dry out your skin and strip your facial hair of necessary oils.
-We recommend avoiding store bought soaps and synthetic shampoos.
-Instead we recommend using all-natural hot processed soaps or cleansing oil for beard washing and all-natural beard oils and beard balms for moisturizing and conditioning.
+Unfortunately, most store-bought soaps and shampoos actually dry out your skin and strip your facial hair of necessary oils.
+We recommend avoiding conventional soaps and synthetic shampoos all together.
+Instead, we recommend using all-natural hot processed soaps or cleansing oil for beard washing and all-natural beard oils and beard balms for moisturizing and conditioning.

-Look for beard oils crafted with unrefined jojoba and pure argan oil.
-Make sure any added scents in the beard oil are made with all-natural essential oil blends rather than fragrance oils.
-Fragrance oils are made with undisclosed ingredients, and can be full of harsh chemicals that can irritate skin and dry out hair.
+Look for beard oils crafted with unrefined jojoba and pure argan oil — these oils act the most like your own natural oils, making them easy for your face and skin to absorb.
+Make sure any added scents in the beard oil are made with all-natural essential oil blends rather than unidentified “fragrance,” which can be full of harsh chemicals that can irritate skin and dry out hair.
 Essential oils, however, can actually have a beneficial effect on skin and facial hair.
 We recommend using a beard oil after washing your beard, when it’s nearly dry.

-Follow up with a quality, all natural beard balm.
-Most good beard balms will have the same moisturizers that are found in beard oils, but will also include butters and waxes that act as sealants to help hold in the moisture and keep your hair and skin hydrated.
-You’ll also get the added benefit of the beard balm helping make your beard appear thicker.
+After applying your beard oil, follow up with a quality, all-natural beard balm.
+The best beard balms will have the same moisturizers that are found in beard oils, but will also include wax-like substances like shea butter and beeswax to help hold in the moisture and keep your hair and skin hydrated.
+You’ll also get the added benefit of a thicker-looking beard.

 Your Beard Care Checklist

-When you decide to grow a beard, make sure you have the following items to help get your started on the right track:
+When you decide to grow a beard, make sure you have the following items to help get you started on the right track:

-- Beard Oil – make sure your beard oil contains unrefined jojoba and pure argan oil.
-Stick with essential oils and avoid synthetic fragrance oils.
+- Beard Oil – Use beard oils that contain jojoba and pure argan oil.
+Stick with essential oils and avoid products that use synthetic fragrances.

-- Beard Balm – your beard balm should contain both sealants, such as unbleanched shea butter and beeswax, as well as moisturizers like unrefined jojoba and pure argan oil.
+- Beard Balm – your beard balm should contain both sealants, such as unbleached shea butter and beeswax, as well as moisturizers, like unrefined jojoba and pure argan oil.

-- Beard Comb – a good beard comb will have teeth with smooth edges.
+- Beard Comb – The best beard combs have teeth with smooth edges.
 Cheap combs will have teeth with sharp edges, which will cause facial hair to snap or break when combing.

-- Moustache Comb – it may sound unnecessary, but a well made moustache comb can make a huge difference in how your facial hair appears.
-A moustache comb will have finer teeth for more precise styling.
+- Mustache Comb – It may sound unnecessary, but a well made mustache comb can make a huge difference in how your facial hair appears.
+A mustache comb will have finer teeth for more precise styling.